 Locus helps you improve that score with its proprietary Skill-Based Routing (SBR), a powerful, state-of-the-art routing capability designed to match each assignment with the agent who has the skill set best suited to handle the task on a real-time basis.

 Using Locus’ solutions to analyse and meet your requirements can transform your business into a true strategic asset for enhanced customer satisfaction, and better service personnel utilisation.
-Functioning like the Sorting Hat from the Wizarding World, SBR is yet another piece of technology from Locus that is indistinguishable from magic.
+Functioning like the Sorting Hat from the Wizarding World, SBR (Skill Based Routing) is yet another piece of technology from Locus that is indistinguishable from magic.